DynamoDB Global Secondary Index (GSI) - The Ultimate Guide

 Updating DynamoDB GSI

-DynamoDB does not allow updating GSIs since it can cause some critical issues in your applications.
-So the only solution is to create a new GSI using the latest requirements.
+DynamoDB does not allow updating the key schema of existing GSIs since it can cause some critical issues in your applications.
+However, you can update the provisioned throughput and projection settings.
+If you need to change the key schema, the only solution is to create a new GSI with the latest requirements and delete the old one.

 DynamoDB GSI vs LSI